 Well, in statistics, we often use the error of a particular method as an excuse for why our model is different from the data.
 But there is a way to explain the error (a solution, if you will).
 12 One Way Within Groups ANOVA.
 How do I report paired samples T-test data in APA style?
 Three things to report You will want to include three main things about the Paired Samples T-Test when communicating results to others.
 1.

 Test type and use You want to tell your reader what type of analysis you conducted.
 If you don’t, your results won’t make much sense to the reader.
-Example You can report data from your own experiments by using the template below.
 Interpret SPSS output for an independent t-test.
 One Sample t Test.
 The t distribution provides a good way to perform one sample tests on the mean when the population variance is not known provided the population is normal or the sample is sufficiently large so that the Central Limit Theorem applies (see Theorem 1 and Corollary 1 of Basic Concepts of t Distribution).

 This may be intended or unintended, which is often referred to as systematic and unsystematic variance.
 Variation can be measured in several ways, including standard deviation, variance and sum of squares.
-Systematic variance.
+Systematic variance Systematic variance is that due to deliberate experimental actions.
 Hand Calculation of ANOVA.
 Repeated Measures ANOVA - Understanding a Repeated Measures ANOVA.
 Introduction Repeated measures ANOVA is the equivalent of the one-way ANOVA, but for related, not independent groups, and is the extension of the dependent t-test.